Costa Rica Harmonia

 We’ve worked to define and then refine our Guatemalan profile.
 What we didn’t want: murky, pungent fruit, inconsistency.
 What we did want: sweet, clean, good acidity, solid cups.
 We choose regions known for these qualities, such as Fraijanes, Mataquescuintla, San Marcos and Esquipulas.
-We turn to farms and mills that could hit the mark, producers such as Finca El Cascajal and Finca La Igualdad.
+We turn to farms and mills that could hit the mark, producers such as El Pacayalito and Cerro Lancandon Chochajau.

 If you really must know:

 Ø Elevation is 1300-1650 MASL.

 Clean, lemony, sweet, hint of graham cracker, plus chocolate when you push the roast.
 Good stuff.

 Brazil NY 2/3 17/18 SSFC Cerrado